Skip to content

 Type Constraints (Schema Validation)

-NornicDB supports property type constraints for schema enforcement:
+NornicDB supports property type constraints for schema enforcement on both nodes and relationships.

 Supported Constraint Types: - STRING - String values only - INTEGER - Integer values only - FLOAT - Float values only - BOOLEAN - Boolean values only - DATE - Date values only - DATETIME - DateTime values only